Smart Dimmer Controlled by Mobile App

 The key component used to achieve this goal is the TRIAC.
 This electronic component has three terminals: one called the “gate,” which is responsible for allowing or blocking the passage of current through the other two terminals.
 By default, the TRIAC operates as an open circuit, preventing current flow.
 However, when the gate is triggered, the component behaves like a closed switch, allowing current to flow and providing power to the load until the next cycle of the supply waveform.

-For example, when considering a lamp as the load, it is possible to allow only a portion of the current to flow to it, thus regulating the light brightness.
+For example, when considering a light bulb as the load, it is possible to allow only a portion of the current to flow to it, thus regulating the light brightness.
 To control the brightness as desired, it is necessary to trigger the TRIAC gate at the appropriate time.
-If the gate is triggered too early, full power will be supplied to the lamp, causing it to glow very brightly.
+If the gate is triggered too early, full power will be supplied to the light bulb, causing it to glow very brightly.
 On the other hand, if the gate is triggered too late, the light will be very dim or may even go out.
 It is important to note that this dimmer design is specifically intended for use with incandescent light bulbs and may not perform well with LED lights due to inherent differences in their construction.

 Materials